-The Executive Committee of RPA shall be comprised of the following:
+The Executive Committee of RPA shall govern the RPA and be comprised of the following:

-- RPA Chair

-- RPA Chair-Elect
+- RPA President

-- Treasurer

-- Treasurer-Elect

 - Secretary

 - Lower School Representative

 - Upper School Representative

-Eligibility requirements necessary to serve in a position represented on the Executive Committee
+Eligibility requirements necessary to serve on the Executive Committee:

-- Must have completed one full year as a parent at RSO before serving on the RPA Executive Committee. - Must be financially in good standing with RSO. - Must have an eligible child (as determined by Administration) enrolled in RSO. - The term of office for all executive members is one year.
+- Must have completed one full year as a parent at RSO before serving on the RPA Executive Committee. - Must be financially in good standing with RSO. - Must have an eligible child (as determined by Administration) enrolled in RSO.